DBremen/DirksWiki/docs/Personal_Development/7_habits_of_highly_effective_people.md

     should operate.
 These should be as few as possible to avoid methods delegation, but should include any formidable restrictions.
-You won\'t want a person to think he had considerable latitude as long as he accomplished the objectives, only to violate some long-standing traditional practice or value.
-That kills initiative and sends people back to the gofer\'s creed: \"Just tell me what you want me to do, and I\'ll do it.\"
+You won\'t want a person to think he had considerable latitude as long as he accomplished the objectives.
+Point out the potential failure paths, what not to do, but don\'t tell them what to do.

-    Let people learn from your mistakes or the mistakes of others.
-Point out the potential failure

-    paths, what not to do, but don\'t tell them what to do.
 Keep the responsibility for results with them \-- to do whatever is necessary within the guidelines.